foxcpp/maddy/README.md

 Don't forget to use actual values instead of placeholders.

-With this configuration, maddy will create an SQLite3 database for messages in current directory and use it to store all messages.
+With this configuration, maddy will create an SQLite3 database for messages in /var/lib/maddy and use it to store all messages.
+You need to ensure that this directory exists and maddy can write to it.

 ### go-imap-sql: Database location

-If you don't like SQLite3 or don't want to have it in the current directory, you can override the configuration of the default module.
+If you don't like SQLite3 or don't want to have it in /var/lib/maddy, you can override the configuration of the default module.

 See [go-imap-sql repository](https://github.com/foxcpp/go-imap-sql) for